kessler/redis-cluster/README.md

 A redis cluster with pluggable redis client factory and key mapper / load balancer.

 The execMany function requires that the key mapper will be consistent (i.e it should know in which server a key resides)

 ### install
 ```
-	npm install redis-cluster
+	npm install node-redis-cluster
 ```

 ### default: hash ring based redis cluster